gunar/cleanbox/README.md

 All sent mail is marked to come back to inbox after 10 days, unless marked with a different snooze date.

+All snoozed mail are marked unread so you can see them on the labels list.

 Muted and snoozed threads are kept muted until end of snooze time.
 Muted threads without snooze are muted forever.